JorgePe/DIY-PU-Sensor/README.md

 TX = pin 1 (UART0 TX or GP0)
 RX = pin 2 (UART0 RX or GP1)

 ## Testing

-Using Pybricks with your LEGO(TM) Hub run this script:
+If using my example 'custom_sensor.ino' and my CustomSensor class, you can test it on your LEGO(TM) Hub running this Pybricks script:

 ```
 from pybricks.parameters import Port